pallets/flask/docs/upgrading.rst

     and therefore was replaced with the intended behavior of registering handlers only using exception classes and HTTP error codes.

 Trying to register a handler on an instance now raises :exc:`ValueError`.

+Extension imports of the form ``flask.ext.foo`` are deprecated, you should use ``flask_foo``.

+The old form still works, but Flask will issue a ``flask.exthook.ExtDeprecationWarning`` for each extension you import the old way.
+We also provide a migration utility called `flask-ext-migrate
+<https://github.com/pocoo/flask-ext-migrate>`_ that is supposed to
+automatically rewrite your imports for this.

 .. _upgrading-to-010: